-Multigenerational households provide insurance against labour market risk by lowering housing costs during periods of income loss.
-I show that transitions into unemployment significantly increase the likelihood of moving home, and that this relationship persists into middle age after controlling for parental health and caregiving needs.
-Motivated by this evidence, I estimate a structural life-cycle model in which individuals insure against unemployment risk through savings or co-residence in a directed search environment.
-Access to co-residence allows workers to search for higher-wage jobs in exchange for longer expected unemployment durations; removing this option reduces search duration by 8 weeks but lowers match quality and consumption.
-The welfare value of this insurance is persistent up to age 40 because older workers are less able to recover from unemployment spells, and is equivalent to a 71% increase in unemployment insurance benefits for an ex ante consumer.
+The ability to move in with a parent provides insurance against labour market risk by allowing workers to reduce housing costs following income loss.
+Using linked panel data from the Health and Retirement Study, I show that job separations significantly increase the likelihood of moving home, and that this relationship persists into middle age even after accounting for parental health and caregiving needs.
+Motivated by this evidence, I estimate a structural life-cycle model in which individuals insure against unemployment risk through savings or by exercising the option to co-reside in a directed search environment.
+Access to co-residence enables workers to search for higher-wage jobs at the cost of longer expected unemployment durations; removing this option shortens search by roughly 5 weeks but lowers earnings and consumption.
+For an ex ante individual, the welfare value of this insurance is equivalent to a 71 percent increase in unemployment insurance benefits and remains stable from ages 20 to 40.
+Among younger workers, low asset holdings constrain self-insurance and make co-residence an important means of maintaining consumption during unemployment; among older workers, the reduced number of remaining working years limits their ability to rebuild earnings following job loss, increasing the value of the option to move home.

 Slides Draft

-Using data from the Health and Retirement Study (1998–2018), I show that parent and child incomes, together with additional observables, explain at most 20 percent of the variation in inter vivos financial transfers.
-This finding is inconsistent with standard models of homogeneous altruism, in which transfer variation is driven entirely by differences in parent and child incomes.
-I develop a static model of het- erogeneous parental altruism in which altruism follows a log-normal distribution.
-The model generates transfers across the child income distribution, including positive transfers to relatively high-income chil- dren, a feature absent from standard homogeneous-altruism models.
+Using data from the Health and Retirement Study (1998–2018), I show that child incomes, parent incomes, and parent assets, together with additional observables, explain less than 20 percent of the variation in inter vivos financial transfers.
+This finding is inconsistent with standard models of homogeneous altruism, in which transfer variation is driven entirely by differences in parent and child incomes and assets.
+I develop a static model of heterogeneous parental altruism in which altruism follows a lognormal distribution.
+The model generates transfers across parent and child income distributions, including positive transfers to relatively high-income children, a feature absent from standard homogeneous-altruism models.
 These distributional implications are important for policy evaluation, as standard models may overstate familial support for low-income children while understating support for high-income children.

 Slides Draft

 From 2000 to 2020, rental costs increased 20 percent faster than average prices.
 Over the same period, co-residence between parents and their adult children rose by almost 40 percent among individuals from ages 20 through 40.
-This paper analyzes the effects of rising rents on labor market search behaviour in a model of optional parental co- residence.
-I show that rent increases consistent with the data account for most of the observed rise in co-residence.
+This paper analyzes the effects of rising rents on labour market search behaviour in a model of optional parental co-residence.
+I show that rent increases consistent with the data account for approximately one third of the observed rise in co-residence.
 Higher rental costs lead consumers to search more selectively, targeting higher-wage jobs despite lower job-finding probabilities, which results in higher unemployment.
-In addition, the ex ante value of the option to move home increases by 13 percent relative to an environment without rising rents.
+In addition, rising rents impose the largest welfare costs on younger workers, whose limited savings make them less able to self-insure against higher housing expenses.